Exponential asymptotics and the generation of free-surface flows by submerged line vortices: Introduction

 where $\Gamma$ is the circulation of the vortex, and the background flow is of speed $c$.
 The non-dimensional system is then characterised by two key parameters: $\Gamma_{\text{c}}=\Gamma/(cH)$, relating vortex strength(s) to inertial effects, and the Froude number, $F=c/\sqrt{g H}$, relating inertial effects to gravitational effects.
 Here, $H$ is the depth of the point vortex and $g$ is the constant acceleration due to gravity.

 The study of such vortex-driven potential flows is complicated by the following fact.
-Typically, the formulation of the free surface system would involve the inversion of the velocity potential and streamfunction $\phi(x,y)$ and $\psi(x,y)$, which are both a function of the domain $x$ and $y$.
-In expressing these instead as $x(\phi,\psi)$ and $y(\phi,\psi)$, we note that the free surface is a streamline along which $\psi$ takes constant values, and so $x(\phi)$ and $y(\phi)$ represent the free surface.
-However, near the point vortex, the local behaviour \eqref{eq:introf}, can not be inverted analytically to give $z(f)$.
+The solution of two-dimensional ideal fluid-flow problems involves finding the velocity potential, $\phi$, and streamfunction, $\psi$, in terms of the coordinates $x$ and $y$, in the functional form of $f(z)$.
+However, it is often convenient to invert this dependency, instead calculating $z(f)$, so that the physical variables now have the forms $x(\phi,\psi)$ and $y(\phi,\psi)$.
+In this formulation, the free surface is a streamline along which $\psi$ is constant, so that the free surface is parameterised by $x(\phi)$ and $y(\phi)$.
+However, near the point vortex the local behaviour \eqref{eq:introf} can not be inverted analytically to give $z(f)$.
 This motivated the work of \cite{forbes1985effects}, who re-formulated the boundary-integral formulation in terms of a free-surface arclength, $s$, and a more complex set of governing equations results.

 The imposition of a uniform stream as $x \to -\infty$ results in the generation of downstream free-surface waves, as shown in figure~\ref{fig:C-physical}(a).
 As hinted in the preliminary numerical investigations of \cite{forbes1985effects}, the wave amplitude tends to zero as $F \to 0$.
 In this work, we confirm this behaviour and demonstrate, both numerically and analytically, that the amplitude is exponentially-small in the low-Froude limit.
 For instance, the amplitude versus $1/F^2$ graph shown in figure~\ref{fig:A-expscale} demonstrates the fit between our asymptotic predictions of \S\ref{sec:asymptotics} and numerical results of \S\ref{sec:results}.
 We note that this theory is nonlinear in the vortex strength, $\Gamma_{\text{c}}$, and the assumption of small $\Gamma_{\text{c}}$ need not apply.